 *For Rome, your passport must be valid for at least three months beyond the end of your stay in the Schengen area.

 A student visa is required for study in Italy for a semester or academic year.
-Specific instructions for the visa application are made available within the program application online one month before the program application deadline, and Education Abroad will assist you throughout the process.
+Specific instructions for the visa application are made available within the program application online by the program application deadline, and Education Abroad will assist you throughout the process.
 Gathering the required materials for the visa application may take several weeks.
 One requirement includes providing financial documentation that you have access to approximately $1,000 USD per month for the duration of your stay in Italy.
 You may need to visit your and/or your parent/guardian’s bank to obtain this financial documentation.
 You will also be required to submit enrollment verification from your home institution, which may require you to visit your registrar’s office.
 We strongly encourage you to start your program application early to gain access to the visa application instructions and leave sufficient time to gather the required materials by the following firm deadlines: